soupi/learn-haskell-blog-generator/src/08-testing.md

     Specifically, [`-N`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/using-concurrent.html#rts-flag--N%20%E2%9F%A8x%E2%9F%A9)
     Sets the number of cores to use in our program.
 - [`build-tool-depends`](https://cabal.readthedocs.io/en/3.6/cabal-package.html#pkg-field-build-tool-depends) -
-  Uses a specific executable from a package dependency in aids of building the package.
+  Uses a specific executable from a package dependency in aid of building the package.
-  In this case, we are using the `hspec-discover` executable from the [`hspec-discover`](https://hackage.haskell.org/package/hspec-discover) package, which goes over the source directory for the tests, finds all of the spec files, and creates an entry point for the program that will run all the tests it discovered.
+  In this case, we are using the `hspec-discover` executable from the [`hspec-discover`](https://hackage.haskell.org/package/hspec-discover) package, which goes over the source directory for the tests, finds all of the `Spec` files, and creates an entry point for the program that will run all the tests it discovered.